Twaddler01/rpg_similitude/README.md

 # BUGS

 # Updates
+11-09-2024
+- Cleaned up some elements and commented out test_section unless needed.
+Will be phasing out elementsData next.
+- Need a starting tab area for first load to give overview and options to create new game or load existing game.
+- An autosave feature would be beneficial to store JSON changes of saveData.
+Will soon test this option instead of using browser storage.
+Since ultimate goal is app development, will likely use Node.js soon for a server/client utilization instead.

 11-08-2024
 - Moved relevant functions to battle.js.
 - Adjusted various parts of "next attacks" to match new format of clearing/recreating elements.